jthlab/bmws/paper/README.md

   analysis described in the paper using the command

   ```
-  bmws analyze data/allbrit.vcf.gz data/allbrit.meta -l 4.5 -o out
+  bmws analyze data/allbrit.vcf.gz data/allbrit.meta -l 4.5 -d pseudohaploid
   ```

-  The analysis can easily be parallelized by splitting the vcf file into chunks.
   On our servers the analysis took about 10,000 CPU-hours to run, so we don't reccomend running in one go.
+It can easily be parallelized by splitting the vcf file into chunks.
 For convenience, we also provide the results of this analysis in the file `data/s_scan_all_brit.txt.gz`, and the randomized results in the file `data/s_scan_all_brit_random.txt.gz`.